awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

 ### Step 1: Create an Auto Scaling Group<a name="policy-creating-asg-aws-cli"></a>

 Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-auto-scaling-group.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-auto-scaling-group.html) command to create an Auto Scaling group named `my-asg` using the launch configuration `my-launch-config`\.
-If you don't have a launch configuration that you'd like to use, you can create one\.
-For more information, see [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html)\.
+If you don't have a launch configuration that you'd like to use, you can create one by calling [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html)\.

 ```
 aws autoscaling create-auto-scaling-group --auto-scaling-group-name my-asg \